grame-cncm/faustdoc/src/tutorials/rnbo.md

 Note that the two `rnbo~` object subpatcher can be generated using the `-sp`option.
 So `faust2rnbo -sp -midi -nvoices 16 -effect auto organ2.dsp ` will create the `organ2.maxpat` file, and `organ2.rnbopat`, `organ2_effect.rnbopat` subpatcher files.

-## Known issues

-This is a [Work In Progress] and the generated code does not always work as expected:

- - some DSP programs are producing incorrect audio samples due to several subtle semantic issues caused by bugs in the RBNO C++ exported code.

 ## Using the Faust Web IDE [TODO]